toyDeploy-22/foodbooking/README.md

 ###### Booking ######

-- Save a booking for you only (or for you and some guests) through a form and get a reservation number at the end of the registration
+- Save a booking for you only, or for you and some guests (from 1 to more than 10 guests), through a form in order to get a reservation number at the end of the registration process
-- Look for your booking details with this registration number, edit some data or delete your booking
+- Keep safely your registration number and Check your booking details, edit some data or delete your booking
 <br/>
 <img alt="Homepage And Search" src="Frontend/src/gifs/Foodbooking_(Home-Search).gif" width="800" height="600" />